yoksel/svg-filters/src/components/Tabs/README.md

 # Tabs

 Component with panels switching by tabs.

-## Prop
+Not used in current version.

 `items` — list of objects like this: